Marshall vs Hermans time: When are the ring walks for fight tonight?

 April Hunter vs Ester Konecna (women’s super-welterweight)

-Zak Chelli vs Tomas Adamek (super-middleweight)
+Zak Chelli vs Jack Kilgannon (super-middleweight)

-Michael Webster vs TBA (cruiserweight)
+Michael Webster vs Erdogan Kadrija (cruiserweight)

 Matty Harris vs Phil Williams (heavyweight)